Fody/Costura/README.md

 Can take two forms.

-As an element with items delimetered by a newline.
+As an element with items delimited by a newline.

     <Costura>
         <IncludeAssemblies>